StarManTheGamer/poly-newdocs/docs/objects/system/Instance.md

 Specifies the parent instance of an instance.

-### Shared:Table { property }
+### Shared:array { property }

 An empty table you can use to hold metadata about anything on any object or player you want.

-!!! note "Doesn't sync from the client to the server, or from the server to the client."
+!!! note "Shared doesn't sync from the client to the server, or from the server to the client."

 **Example**